 How old do you need to be to become a bartender?

-Every US state has its own laws pertaining to the production, sale, and distribution of alcohol and that includes how old a person can purchase, consume, and serve the highly-regulated substance.
+Every US state has its own laws about the production, sale, and distribution of alcohol and that includes how old a person can purchase, consume, and serve the highly-regulated substance.

 While the national legal drinking age is 21, some states allow individuals aged 18-20 to work behind the bar counter, often under specific conditions.